Breton Woods 1944, the U.S. dollar was backed by gold, respected internationally and became the World’s reserve currency.

 6.352 trillion justified by a virus that according to the CDC is 1/4 as lethal as road injury for citizens with no preexisting life threatening conditions.

-Impact of record deficit spending and the Fed’s creation of money to the U.S.’s fiscal creditability.
+Impact of record deficit spending and the Fed’s creation of money on U.S. fiscal creditability.

-Federal debt from 2008 through 2012 increased by 7.100 trillion, at the same time the Fed created 2.016 trillion with keypunch entries, record new debt and the creation of money to partially fund this deficit spending caused the S&P to downgrade U.S. Federal debt for the first time in history, from AAA to AA+, the U.S. now shares the same debt rating as Hong Kong and Finland.
+From 2008 through 2012 Federal debt increased by 7.100 trillion, at the same time the Fed created 2.016 trillion with keypunch entries, record new debt and the creation of money to partially fund it caused S&P to downgrade U.S. Federal debt for the first time in 2012, from AAA to AA+, the U.S. now shares the same debt rating as Hong Kong and Finland.

-Since 2012 Federal debt has increased by another 12.981 trillion during the same period the Fed created another 5.918 trillion, this increase in debt and the creation of money to partially fund it sets the U.S up for its next S&P debt downgrade from AA+ to as low as AA- if AA- occurs the U.S. will share the same debt rating as Japan and the World will be far more motivated to replace the U.S. dollar as the World’s reserve currency either with a basket of currencies or a global currency backed by tangible assets.
+Since 2012 Federal debt has increased by another 12.981 trillion during the same period the Fed created another 5.918 trillion, this increase in debt and the creation of money to partially fund it sets the U.S up for the next S&P debt downgrade from AA+ to as low as AA- if AA- occurs the U.S. will share the same debt rating as the Czech Republic, Estonia and Japan and the World will be far more motivated to replace the U.S. dollar as the World’s reserve currency with a basket of currencies or a new global currency backed by tangible assets.

-20.071 trillion since 2008, is more than the combined total debt of the United Kingdom, Canada, Australia, Israel, South Korea, Mexico, Taiwan, China, Russia, and India.
+20.071 trillion, is more than the combined total debt of the United Kingdom, Canada, Australia, Israel, South Korea, Mexico, Taiwan, China, Russia, and India.

 Record deficit spending has reduced annual Federal revenue from 58.89% of total Federal debt to just 13.85%.
-If additional “stimulus” is approved total annual revenue will fall to a mere 10.29% of total Federal debt.
+If additional “stimulus” is approved total annual revenue will fall to less than 10.00% of total Federal debt.

 A 13.85% annual Federal revenue to total Federal debt ratio makes it impossible for the U.S. to raise rates high enough to attract enough buyers on the open market to fully fund existing deficit spending much less any additional “stimulus”.
 Buyers on the open market, (using their own money, not banks using money ultimately created by the Fed) are going to want a positive rate of return, not a negative rate of return greater than 4.75%.

-If Treasury rates normalized to the pre qualitative average of 8.70%, 62.83% of total Federal Revenue would be consumed by debt service cost alone.
+If Treasury rates normalized to the pre QE average of 8.70%, 62.83% of total Federal Revenue would be consumed by debt service cost alone.

 Treasuries as an investment 1970-2019 versus Dec 2021